openhab/openhab-docs/developers/module-types/index.md

 For each *Module Type* a corresponding *Module Handler* is in place to actually execute code.

-To better get into the topic, let's develop a rule for the automation engine that is compromised completely out of custom module types.
+To better get into the topic, let's develop a rule for the automation engine that is compromised completely out of custom module types (in contrast to core provided ones).

 In our hands-on application we will switch on a virtual air conditioner (`Action`) as soon as the outdoor temperature is over a certain value (`Trigger`), but only if a person is at home (`Condition`).
-For the sake of complexity we want the air conditioner to operate at different levels depending on the temperature.
+We want the air conditioner to operate at different levels depending on the temperature.

+First you want to create a new bundle for example via the skeleton.

 ## Module Type Provider